ryankurte/libmpu9250/README.md

 # mpu9250-library

-A Dependency Injection based SPI Driver library for the MPU9250 from InvenSense.
+A Dependency Injection based SPI Driver library for the MPU9250 9-DOF IMU from InvenSense.
 This is a work in progress, see Status for more information.

 ## Usage